-In trading, it is best to get a good grasp of the concepts that are associated with the process of trading itself.
-This is because the terms mentioned below (Option Greeks and Implied Volatility) will influence the option price every time you trade.
+In Option trading, it is best to get a good grasp of the concepts that are associated with the process of Option trading itself.
+This is because two terms “Option Greeks and Implied Volatility” will influence the option price every time you trade.
 The examples and scenarios given in this article are what are known as ideal world scenarios and instances, and in actual market conditions, there will be considerable variation from the ideal world scenario!

 The Greeks are a set of statistical values that offer the investor an enhanced comprehensive view of option premiums change when the changes in pricing model inputs are known.
 Such values can determine the options strategies that can be used.
 The investor should also keep in mind that statistics display trends which are based on previous performance.
 Also noteworthy is the fact that future stock performance isn’t guaranteed and the behavior depends on historical numbers to a large extent.
 Such trends often change dramatically depending on stock performance.

 Delta is said to be the metric which measures the relationship between an option premium and the underlying stock price.

 Gamma is the sensitivity of Delta to a one-unit change in the underlying.
 Gamma indicates an absolute change in Delta.
 For example, a Gamma of 0.150 indicates the Delta increases or decreases by 0.150 if the underlying price increases or decreases by $1.00.
 Results will usually not be exact.

-Beta is a metric that determines the how close the movement of a particular stock tracks the movement of the whole stock market.
+Beta is a metric that determines how close the movement of a particular stock tracks the movement of the whole stock market.